Education system

 - VISTA College (formely ROC Leeuwenborgh) in Maastricht and Sittard

-- Citaverde College in Heerlen and Maastricht
+- Yuverta in Heerlen

-Higher education in the Netherlands is offered at 2 types of institutions:
+Tertiary education in the Netherlands is offered at 2 types of institutions:

 Both types of institutions offer courses in, for example, engineering, law, social studies, and agriculture.
 Not all subjects are offered everywhere – each institution has its own specialisms.